Lathrop Bicycle Accident Lawyer

 If you've been seriously injured in a bicycle accident in Lathrop due to a negligent or careless driver, we'll help hold them accountable for your losses.
 Call AutoAccident.com today at (209) 227-1931 for a free consultation to discuss your legal options.Bicycle Laws in Northern California

 According to the California Vehicle Code 21200, bicyclists have the same rights and responsibilities as motor vehicle drivers.
 This means cyclists are subject to laws on traffic signals, giving pedestrians the right-of-way and driving under the influence.

 Cyclists should be familiar with the "rules of the road."
 California law requires that all bicyclists ride with the flow of traffic unless passing, making a left turn, riding on a narrow road, or when the street is closed due to road construction.
 Cyclists traveling slower than the traffic flow must use the designated bike lane unless passing, making a left turn, or avoiding hazards.Liability in a Lathrop Bicycle Accident

-If you were seriously injured after a bicycle accident due to a driver's carelessness, California law allows you to sue the motorist in civil court.
-If you can prove that the driver's negligence caused your injuries and other losses, you can file a claim against them to get compensated for the physical and financial harm you have suffered.
+California law allows you to sue the motorist in civil court if you were seriously injured after a bicycle accident due to a driver's carelessness.
+If you can prove that the driver's negligence caused your injuries and other losses, you can file a claim against them to compensate you for the physical and financial harm you suffered.

 If the driver was issued a traffic citation or charged with a criminal offense, this could be crucial evidence of negligence.
-In this case, you do not need to prove that the motorist should have acted differently under the circumstances.
+In this case, you do not need to prove that the motorist should have acted differently.
 This is under a legal theory called "negligence per se."
 California courts see a violation of any traffic law as automatically negligent.How to Prevent Bicycle Accidents

 With nearly 40 years of experience representing injured bicyclists in Northern California, the attorneys at AutoAccident.com understand how devastating a bicycle accident can be.